 If there is no actual claim being made against a litigant, then they clearly cannot argue that they are owed indemnification, since the time to make that argument is after proceedings have ended.
 In In re Dow Chem.
 Co.
 Deriv.
 Litig., the Delaware Chancery Court described the plaintiff’s indemnification claim as “clearly not ripe,” because no litigation nor dispute existed nor was pending when they made their claim for indemnification.
 No. 4349-CC, 2010 Del.
 Ch.
 LEXIS 2, 55 (Ch.
 Jan.
 11, 2010).
 As such, any claim for indemnification that arises before the existence of any litigation or dispute is obviously premature/unripe.

-The Court ended up agreeing with Pastore and Dailey’s argument on the count for declaratory judgement of the plaintiff’s indemnification claim.
+The Court ended up agreeing with Pastore’s argument on the count for declaratory judgement of the plaintiff’s indemnification claim.
 Holding, that the plaintiff was unable to get declaratory judgement for an indemnification claim based on a potential future claim that has not yet been filed.
-It was not the right time to establish a right to indemnification, and thus Pastore and Dailey’s motion to dismiss was granted on that count.
+It was not the right time to establish a right to indemnification, and thus Pastore’s motion to dismiss was granted on that count.

 In conclusion, indemnification is complicated and can cause complex questions when litigated.
 Indemnification is not simply something which allows for payment of fees involved in litigation whenever and however the indemnitee would like.
 It has its own rules and systems governing issues involving indemnification and advancement.
 The matters discussed here are a few of the many different issues which arise under the umbrella indemnification.